oscarcauich/learning-journal/lj-day-13.md

-#Learning Journal - Day 15
+#Learning Journal - Day 17

-Alright finally I was able to overcome my road blocks and get busmall working.
-It took me a really long time to figure out the solution.
-I read a ton of articles, watched a lot of videos, but I was able to get it working.
-From what I heard during the 401 teacher's conversation, this is a normal day for a software developer.
-What I learn from this lab specifically is that no matter how difficult or frustrating a problem might be, there is always a way to solve it, we just how to learning to search for the solution.
+Today was amazing day, I was assigned to work the the gamer pair project.
+The week kind of started rough since it took me a good couple days to get caught up with the busmall project.
+But as always we need to keep trying and eventually we will see the light at the end of the tunnel.

-I'm eager to start the next day and get a new challenge, from the article that I read this is how we grow technically and mentally.
-We have to push ourselves to be better, to be the best.
-If we get too comfortable we will stay in the same place, the best developers are the ones the push themselves out of their comfort zones, and I want to be that developer.
+Today during class I was a bit lost with javascript inheritance, honestly it doest look a bit more complicated than PHP's inheritance, but I guess it is just practice.
+At the end of week three I do feel really good with the amount of concepts I've learned.
+I totally looking forward for next week to start writing some JS code.